krayyalasomayajula/DTE2502/gym-duckietown/README.md

 # DTE2502: Neural Networks
-Here is a gym-duckie town git-repo clone slightly modified to be compatible with latest Python and Numpy.
-This environment should be good enough for all the assignments in the course
-Run the following command to setup the gym-duckietown:
+Here is a gym-duckietown git-repo clone slightly modified to be compatible with latest Python and Numpy.
+This environment should be good enough for all the assignments in the course.
+Run the following command to setup the gym-duckietown environment:
 ```
 conda env create -f environment.yml
 ```
-Check that the environment is available by list all the available environments:
+Check that gym-duckietown environment is now available by listing all the available environments running the following command:
 ```
 conda env list
 ```

-Export all the dependencies using the following command in the gym-duckietown directories:
+Export all the code dependencies using the following command with the course repo:
 ```
+cd gym-duckietown
 export PYTHONPATH="${PYTHONPATH}:${PYTHONPATH}:`pwd`/src"
 ```
 Run the following command to check everything is working in your environemnt: